cycling turkey

 Starting in Izmir you get a sample of the coast before a long inland cross-country with a good variety of scenery.

-Pros: A bit of everything, mix of scenery and opportunities to explore secondary roads.
+Pros: A bit of everything, a mix of scenery, and opportunities to explore secondary roads.
 Still hot but possible in summer, but more bearable.

 Cons: Too many choices!